 You never want to start French kissing immediately.
 The French needs to be worked up to, and that is done with soft, closed-mouthed kisses.
 Think of those initial, tender kisses as foreplay that builds anticipation for the French kissing main event.

 When you decide to begin your French kiss, don't just jab your tongue into your partner's mouth.
 Knock on the door, so to speak, by slowing moving your tongue.
 Stop when you reach your partner's lips and teeth to make sure your partner wants to begin French kissing.
 Chances are your date will enthusiastically respond in kind to your French kissing maneuver.

-- Explore.
+- Explore a little.
 Now that the two of your French kissing, take the time to explore his or her mouth, tongue, lips and teeth.
 Find what you enjoy doing the most and see what your partner prefers as well.
 If you're nervous about your technique, use gentle motions followed by pulling back and kissing normally.